tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

     ```
     New interval = current interval * Card's ease * Interval Modifier
     ```
-    The default next interval is 250% of last interval.
+    By default, new interval is `2.5 * last interval`.
-    At its default of 100% `Interval Modifier` does nothing.
-However, you don't want that because you've just lowered `Starting Ease` to 131% in the previous step.
+    At its default value of 100%, `Interval Modifier` does nothing.
+    However, this is not what you want because you've just lowered `Starting Ease` to 131% in the previous step.
     To restore the balance bump `Interval Modifier` up to 192%.
+    `1.92 * 1.31` is roughly equal to `2.5`.
     Later after you've used Anki for a couple of months and have had high retention, you can increase the value further and do less reviews.
     If you forget too many cards, it is recommended to lower it a bit.